ChristianKreuzberger/AMuSt-Simulator/tutorials/tutorial_amust_ndnsim.md

 ## 3. Using the Multimedia Consumer

 In this section we will talk about the multimedia consumer and how to use it, with both AVC and SVC content.
+We are assuming that you are using BBB as explained above.

 ### AVC Content
 Our multimedia consumers are built on top of the FileConsumers, therefore it is necessary to specify which FileConsumer you want.
 We recommend using the ``FileConsumerCbr`` class, hence you should use the following code for requesting AVC content: